-One hotel for the Event should be identified as the Host Hotel for Ringette Canada delegates and VIPs, and one hotel for Major officials, which should not be used by any of the participating teams.
+One hotel for the Event should be identified as the Host Hotel for Ringette Canada delegates, Major officials, sponsors and VIPs, which should not be used by any of the participating teams.
 If appropriate, a hotel may be identified as a host for the teams.
 A preferred rate for staying at each host hotel should be negotiated by the Host Committee.